 (Yes, dog shows really are like that movie.)

-Do You Think or Do You Know?
+Do You Think Or Do You Know?

 You may already be thinking about someone you know who does this, knows it all and doesn’t hesitate to tell you and everyone else.
 Maybe you are thinking of how you typically react when you hear it.
 You might even be imagining what it would be like to say to that person, “Your problem is you don’t think, you know.”

 The challenge with saying these words to someone in real life is that a person who already knows it all doesn’t need or want to hear anything different from you or anyone else.
 Your job is only to agree, and

 Whenever I contemplate these words, I cannot help but take a look in the mirror.
-It’s easy to point fingers at others, as if that accomplishes anything or feels better.
+It’s easy to point fingers at others as if that accomplishes anything or makes you feel better.
 It’s harder to point a finger at ourselves, but that is where we have the power to make a difference.
-Do I think, or do I know?
+Do I think or do I know?
 Do

 you think or do you know?